cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 ## Session 1: Introduction

 - Banerjee, Abhijit V., and Esther Duflo (2007).
 "The Economic Lives of the Poor". *Journal of Economic Perspectives,* 21(1): 141-168.
-- Banerjee, Abhijit (2008).
+- Banerjee, Abhijit V., (2008).
 "Big Answers for Big Questions: The Presumption of Growth Policy."
 Brookings Global Economy and Development.
 - Acemoglu, Daron, Simon Johnson, and James A. Robinson (2001).
 “The Colonial Origins of Comparative Development: An Empirical Investigation.” *American Economic Review*, 91(5), 1369-1401.
 - Acemoglu, Daron, Simon Johnson, and James A. Robinson (2002).
-“Reversal of Fortune: Geography and Institutions in the Making of the Modern World Income Distribution." *Quarterly Journal of Economics*, 117(4), 1231-1294.
+“Reversal of Fortune: Geography and Institutions in the Making of the Modern World Income Distribution." *The Quarterly Journal of Economics*, 117(4), 1231-1294.
 - Mankiw, N. Gregory, David Romer, and David N. Weil (1992).
 “A Contribution to the Empirics of Economic Growth." *The Quarterly Journal of Economics*, Vol. 107, No. 2, 407-437.
 - Caselli, Francesco (2005), “Accounting for Cross-Country Income Differences.”
 In Philippe Aghion & Steven Durlauf (ed.), *Handbook of Economic Growth*, edition 1, volume 1, chapter 9, pages 679-741.
 - Dollar, David and Aart Kraay (2002).
 "Growth Is Good for the Poor." *Journal of Economic Growth*, 7, 195-225.
 - Bills, Mark and Pete Klenow (2000).
 “Does Schooling Cause Growth?” *American Economic Review*, 90(5), 1160-1183.
 - Rodrik, Dani, Arvind Subramanian, and Francesco Trebbi (2002), “Institutions Rule: The Primacy of Institutions over Geography and Integration in Economic Development,” *Journal of Economic Growth*, 9(2), 131-165.
-- Sala i Martin, Xavier (2006).
-"The World Distribution of Income: Falling Poverty and… Convergence, Period." *Quarterly Journal of Economics*, Vol. 121, No. 2: 351-397.
+- Sala-i-Martin, Xavier (2006).
+"The World Distribution of Income: Falling Poverty and… Convergence, Period." *The* *Quarterly Journal of Economics*, Vol. 121, No. 2: 351-397.
 - World Bank (2021).
 “World Development Indicators 2020.”

 ## Sessions 2–3: Poverty Traps